microsoft/ConversationLearner-Samples/README.md

         APP SETTING NAME | VALUE
         --- | ---
-        CONVERSATION_LEARNER_MODEL_ID      | Application Id GUID, obtained from the Conversation Learner UI under the "settings" for the app>
+        CONVERSATION_LEARNER_MODEL_ID      | Model Id GUID, obtained from the Conversation Learner UI under the "settings" for the app>
         LUIS_AUTHORING_KEY      		 | LUIS authoring key for this app SCM_DO_BUILD_DURING_DEPLOYMENT | true